Loris-Moreau/Git-Workflow/Workflows/Unreal Engine/RevisionControl.md

 ![New file](https://github.com/Loris-Moreau/Git-Workflow/blob/main/Workflows/Images/RC%20New%20File%20Create.png)

-Once you save it, it will look like so :
+Once you save it, it will look like this:

 ![New file Saved](https://github.com/Loris-Moreau/Git-Workflow/blob/main/Workflows/Images/RC%20New%20File%20Save.png)